ShabbirHasan1/codex-helper/README_EN.md

 ## Relationship to cli_proxy and cc-switch

-- [cli_proxy](https://github.com/guojinpeng/cli_proxy): a multi-service daemon + Web UI with a broader scope (Codex, Claude, etc.) and centralized monitoring.
+- [cli_proxy](https://github.com/guojinpeng/cli_proxy): a multi-service daemon + Web UI with centralized monitoring.
 - [cc-switch](https://github.com/farion1231/cc-switch): a desktop GUI supplier/MCP manager focused on “manage configs in one place, apply to many clients”.

 codex-helper takes inspiration from both, but stays deliberately lightweight:

-- focused on Codex CLI (with experimental Claude support);
+- focused on Codex CLI;
 - single binary, no daemon, no Web UI;
 - designed to be a small CLI companion you can run ad hoc, or embed into your own scripts and tooling.